kongali1720/kongali-security/README.md

 kongali-security ioc example.com --format json
 ```

-> **Important:** CLI commands shown above represent the intended interface and may change during the `0.x` development cycle.
-Always verify available commands using `kongali-security --help` and the current project documentation.
+> **Important:** These CLI commands represent the intended interface and may not all be available in the current `0.x` release.
+Always verify the available interface using the current source code, `pyproject.toml`, and project documentation.

 ---